EbolaEmperor/Introduction-to-OT/talk.md

 ### Page 10

 Now let's see some computation methods of OT.
-We will focus on the one dimensional space, namely the real number space.
-And we will show firstly how to solve OT with $L^p$ distance in some specific cases.
+We will first show how to solve OT in some specific 1-D cases.
 Then we will introduce Sinkhorn's algorithm to show how to solve OT with an arbitary cost function in discrete case.

 ### Page 11